 This Agreement is made and entered into by and between the Board of Education of the City School District of Rochester New York and the Rochester Teachers Association.
-The provisions of this Agreement shall be effective July1, 2015 (unless otherwise indicated) and shall continue in effect until June 30, 2015; provided, however, that initial salary placements, salary adjustment and salary increases shall continue to be governed by all applicable provisions of Sections 46 and 50 and Appendix A of this Agreement beyond June 30, 2018.
+The provisions of this Agreement shall be effective July 1, 2022 (unless otherwise indicated) and shall continue in effect until June 30, 2025; provided, however, that initial salary placements, salary adjustment and salary increases shall continue to be governed by all applicable provisions of Sections 46 and 50 and Appendix A of this Agreement beyond June 30, 2025.

-Either party may give written notice to the other on or before March 1, 2018, of its desire to continue this Agreement beyond June 30, 2018.
-If the other party fails to object to the continuation of this Agreement by April 1, 2018, the Agreement shall continue until June 30, 2019.
-If the other party objects by April 1, 2018, the parties shall meet promptly to negotiate a new Agreement in accordance with the provisions of the Taylor Law, and this Agreement shall terminate on June 30, 2018.
+Either party may give written notice to the other on or before March 1, 2025, of its desire to continue this Agreement beyond June 30, 2025.
+If the other party fails to object to the continuation of this Agreement by April 1, 2025, the Agreement shall continue until June 30, 2026.
+If the other party objects by April 1, 2025, the parties shall meet promptly to negotiate a new Agreement in accordance with the provisions of the Taylor Law.

-In the event that the parties agree to extend this Agreement beyond June 30, 2018, either party may give written notice to the other party on or before March 1 of any year thereafter of its desire to continue this Agreement in its then existing form beyond its then June 30th expiration date.
-If the other party fails to object by April 1 of that year, the Agreement shall continue in its then existing form until June 30 of the next year.
-If the other party objects by April 1, the parties shall meet promptly to negotiate a new Agreement in accordance with the provisions of the Taylor Law and this Agreement shall terminate on June 30th of that year.

-IN WITNESS WHEREOF the parties hereunto set their hands and seals this 22 day of April 2016.
+In the event that the parties agree to extend this Agreement beyond June 30, 2025, either party may give written notice to the other party on or before March 1 of any year thereafter of its desire to continue this Agreement in its then existing form beyond its then June 30th expiration date.
+If the other party fails to object by April 1 of that year, the Agreement shall continue in its then-existing form until June 30 of the next year.
+If the other party objects by April 1, the parties shall meet promptly to negotiate a new Agreement in accordance with the provisions of the Taylor Law.
+IN WITNESS WHEREOF the parties hereunto set their hands and seals this third day of January 2023.